US Penny Errors: Small Mistakes, Big Collectibles

 • Broadstrike error means that the blank extends beyond the stop ring, causing the coin to expand.
 These coins are wider than standard pennies and may have uneven edges.

 Each of these errors makes the coin unique, as these defects are rare.
 The rarity of the error is a key factor that greatly increases its collector value in the market.
+By the way, Mid American Rare Coin Galleries may exhibit such coins.

 a pucture with an example of the coin shaping errors